Generic Name: fluticasone propionate

 |Skin Infection||0||3 (1%)|

-The table below summarizes all adverse events by body system that occurred in at least 1% of patients in either the drug or vehicle group in controlled clinical trials.
+Table 2 summarizes all adverse events by body system that occurred in at least 1% of patients in either the drug or vehicle group in the phase 3 controlled clinical trials.

 |Body System||CUTIVATE® Lotion||Vehicle Lotion|